Introducing powerful shortcut keys in Visual Studio Code

 I'm Mandai, in charge of Wild on the development team.

-Jump cursor to corresponding parenthesis
+Jump the cursor to the matching parenthesis

 Ctrl + Shift + \

-In the case of JS and PHP, it reacts to "[", "{", "(", etc.).
+In the case of JS or PHP, it responds to "[", "{", "(", etc

-Code folding at cursor position
+Chord folding at cursor position

 Ctrl